-UNAVAILABILITY OF RADIO CARDS, S-BAND RADIOS OR MINIATURE SATELLITE DISH ANTENNAS

-The Company's business strategy requires that subscribers to CD Radio purchase radio cards or S-band radios as well as the associated miniature satellite dish antennas in order to receive the service.
-The Company has entered into a contract with Lucent Technologies, Inc. ("Lucent") to develop and manufacture the chip sets that represent the essential element of the radio cards, S-band radios and miniature satellite dish antennas.
+UNAVAILABILITY OF RADIO CARDS, S-BAND RADIOS OR MINIATURE SATELLITE DISH ANTENNAS manufacture the chip sets that represent the essential element of the radio cards, S-band radios and miniature satellite dish antennas.
 However, there is no assurance that Lucent will be successful in such development effort.
 Neither the radio cards, S-band radios nor miniature satellite dish antennas currently is available, and the Company is unaware of any manufacturer currently developing such products.
 The Company does not intend to manufacture or distribute radio cards, S-band radios or miniature satellite dish antennas.
-The Company has commenced discussions with several manufacturers regarding the manufacture of radio cards, S-band radios and miniature satellite dish antennas for retail sale in the United States.
-The Company currently intends to select one manufacturer of these products on an exclusive basis for the first year of CD Radio broadcasts.
+The Company has had discussions with several manufacturers regarding the manufacture of radio cards, S-band radios and miniature satellite dish antennas for retail sale in the United States.
 There can be no assurance, however, that these discussions will result in a binding commitment on the part of any manufacturer to produce radio cards, S-band radios and miniature satellite dish antennas in a timely manner and at an affordable price so as to permit the widespread introduction of CD Radio in accordance with the Company's business plan, or that sufficient quantities of radio cards, S-band radios and miniature satellite dish antennas will be available to meet anticipated consumer demand.
 The failure to have one or more consumer electronics manufacturers develop these products for commercial sale in a timely manner, at an affordable price and with sufficient retail distribution would have a material adverse effect on the Company's business.
 In addition, the FCC, in its order granting the Company a license to build, launch and operate a national satellite radio broadcast system (the "FCC License"), conditioned such license on certification by the Company that its final receiver design is interoperable with respect to the final receiver design of the other licensee, which has proposed to use a significantly different transmission technology from that of the Company.
 There can be no assurance that the Company will be able to meet such interoperability requirement.
 See "The Company--The CD Radio Delivery System," "The Company--Marketing Strategy" and "The Company -- Technology and Patents."